instructor-ai/instructor/docs/concepts/reask_validation.md

 assert resp.occupation == "SOFTWARE ENGINEER"
 ```

 1. This will run the validator on the entire model.
-You can access any of the fields in this manner and it will be propogated up on a model level
+You can access any of the fields in this manner and it will be propagated up on a model level

 ### Nested Pydantic Objects